oneminch/Notes/Nuxt.md

 - Extensible using its module system

 > [!info]
-> Thanks to Nitro - the server engine that powers Nuxt 3 - rendering can be done in CDN edge workers
+> Thanks to Nitro (the server engine that powers Nuxt 3) rendering can be done across different runtimes including the edge / workers.
 ## Commands

 - `nuxi add` - adds a template of a file to a Nuxt project.